This post was originally published in October 2020. Updated in September 2022.

 Most women believe that having a good hair day can boost their confidence.
-But when their hair does not look as they want, it makes them feel less confident and anxious.
+But when their hair does not look as they desire, this makes them feel less confident and more anxious.

 To solve the problem, I’ll walk you through a step-by-step guide that can aid in hair growth, keep hair shiny and moisturized, make it frizz-free, and prevent dryness:

 How To Keep Your Hair Healthy:

 What you eat has a huge impact on your overall health including your hair health.

 Eating healthy balanced meals full of protein, vegetables, whole grains, healthy fats, and fruits can help keep hair healthy.

 - Enough protein to maintain strong shiny hair.
 Protein is the basic component of your hair and nails as they’re made up of keratin which is a type of protein.
 Protein-rich foods include fish, lean meat, poultry, eggs, beans, and dairy products.